About

 How much is the Part D penalty?

-In 2022, Medicare recalculated an individual’s penalty using the 2022 base beneficiary premium ($33.37).
-So, an individual’s new monthly penalty in 2022 is 1% of $33.37.
-So if they have been without creditable drug coverage for 36 months, their penalty would be $12.01 each month.
-Since the monthly penalty is always rounded to the nearest $0.10, this person pays $12.00 each month in addition to their plan’s monthly premium.
+An individual’s penalty is calculated using the “national base beneficiary premium” ($34.70 in 2024) and 1% penalty is accrued each month a person goes without creditable drug coverage.
+As an example, if they have been without creditable drug coverage for 36 months, their penalty would be 36% of $34.70 which is $12.49 each month.
+Since the monthly penalty is always rounded to the nearest $0.10, this person pays $12.50 each month in addition to their plan’s monthly premium.

 Here’s the math: